keu/docs/astro/secrets-backend.md

 ### Step 3: Set Up Vault Locally

-In your Astronomer project, add the [Hashicorp Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/index.html) to your project by adding the following to your `requirements.txt` file:
+In your Astro project, add the [Hashicorp Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/index.html) to your project by adding the following to your `requirements.txt` file:

 ```
 apache-airflow-providers-hashicorp